pepstock-org/Charba/README.md

 Here you can find the list of enhancements and updates available on `master` branch before which will be part of new official release:

+### Breaking changes

+  * drop support for Java 8 going to Java 11 as minimum requirement.

 ### Features

   * import CHART.JS GEO controller [version v3.5.2](https://github.com/sgratzl/chartjs-chart-geo/releases/tag/v3.5.2).